Wenuka19/DermAI/README.md

 * Training Accuracy - 43%
 * Validation Accuracy - 35%<br>

 The other adjustments I tried were unfreezing more layers, adjusting the learning rate, changing the architecture of the model and trying a different optimizer.
-But non of them seem to improve the accuracy more.
+But none of them seem to improve the accuracy more.

 ### Week 11 (22<sup>nd</sup> November to 29<sup>th</sup> November)
 Unfortunately, my Raspberry PI malfunctioned.
 It doesn't bootup when it is powered up.
-I tried several debugging methods me
+I tried several debugging methods methods suggested in online forums but none of them seem to work for me.
+As it is suggested in https://forums.raspberrypi.com/viewtopic.php?t=58151 the main indicator that there exists an issue is that the ACT LED does not repeatedly blink after the Rpi is powered up.
+According to the online forums this is happening when the RPI is unable to read from the SD card.
+I checked it with a different SD card but that also didn't seem to work.
+I cannot recall anything I did out of ordinary which could cause the RPI to malfunction.
+There were no physical damages to the board aswell.
+After many attempts, I decided to look for another Rpi board.
+And since the end semester exams were coming up I had to pause the project work for some time.

+#### (30<sup>th</sup> November to 18<sup>th</sup> December)
+There were no significant progress in the project work due to end-semester examination.
+I was still looking for an alternative Raspberry PI and was also trying a few debugging methods.

+### Week 12 (19<sup>th</sup> December to 26<sup>th</sup> December)
+I was able to find a Raspberry Pi model 3B and I tried to setup my project in that.
+But it did not support the camera I already had.
+The camera interface is not shown in the Raspberry Pi configuration menu.
+It doesn't recognize the camera when connected.
+At this point I decided not to use a Rasberry Pi.
+Instead I decided to develop a mobile app